newsky/lz4-java/README.md

    especially if CPU endianness differs, but the compressed streams can be safely decompressed by any decompressor implementation on any platform.

-# xxhash Java
+# net.jpountz.xxhash Java

-xxhash hashing for Java, based on Yann Collet's work available at http://code.google.com/p/xxhash/. xxhash is a non-cryptographic, extremly fast and high-quality ([SMHasher](http://code.google.com/p/smhasher/wiki/SMHasher) score of 10) hash function.
+net.jpountz.xxhash hashing for Java, based on Yann Collet's work available at http://code.google.com/p/net.jpountz.xxhash/. net.jpountz.xxhash is a non-cryptographic, extremly fast and high-quality ([SMHasher](http://code.google.com/p/smhasher/wiki/SMHasher) score of 10) hash function.